hz-b/rayx/docs/src/Tools/Tools.md

 # Tools

-In this section, you can read up on all the tools used to develop rayx.
+In this section, you can read up on all the tools used to develop RAYX.